ISEC-AHU/LLM4Workflow/README.md

 # LLM4Workflow

-LLM4Workflow is an innovative retrieval-augmented workflow generation tool driven by LLM.
+LLM4Workflow is an LLM-based automated workflow model generation tool.

 <img src="images/snapshot.png" alt="snapshot" style="zoom:50%;" />

 ## ✨ Features

-🤖  **Automatic Model Generation**: automatically generate executable workflow models from natural language-based workflow descriptions.
+🤖  **Automated Model Generation**: automatically generates executable workflow models from natural language-based workflow descriptions.

-🔍 **Automatic Knowledge Embedding**: support users in importing a collection of process-related APIs with one click.
-LLM4Workflow automatically embeds these APIs into the LLM’s contextual environment.
+🔍 **Automated Knowledge Embedding**: besides public APIs, users can also import customer APIs, and LLM4Workflow can automatically embed the knowledge of these APIs into LLM’s contextual environment.

-🔄  **Automatic Process Formation**: utilize LLM chains to decompose complex tasks into multiple sub-tasks, and efficiently complete the parsing and formation process.
+🔄  **Automated Process Refinement**: utilizes LLM chains to decompose complex tasks into multiple subtasks, and efficiently complete the parsing and refinement process.

-📊 **Automatic Process Evaluation**: enable users to deploy workflow models to real-world workflow systems such as EdgeWorkflow with one click so that users can easily monitor and evaluate the workflow performance.
+📊 **Automated Process Evaluation**: users can deploy workflow models to real-world workflow systems such as [EdgeWorkflow](https://github.com/ISEC-AHU/EdgeWorkflow) to evaluate the correctness and the performance of generated workflow models.

 ## 🚀 How to use

 LLM4Workflow accepts the workflow description as input,  the process of  LLM4Workflow comprises four main stages:

 **(1) One-time API Knowledge Base Preparation;**
 **(2) Task Extraction and Rewriting;**
 **(3) API Retrieval;**
 **(4) Workflow Model Generation;**

 Finally, LLM4Workflow outputs an XML format workflow model which is ready to be executed by real-world workflow systems.
-As the real-world workflow system, we select [EdgeWorkflow](https://github.com/ISEC-AHU/EdgeWorkflow).
+As the real-world workflow system, we select EdgeWorkflow.
 EdgeWorkflow is a real-world platform for edge computing-based workflow applications.
 It supports various workflow structures and different evaluation index metrics such as time, energy, and cost.

 Here is a comprehensive example demonstrating how to generate a workflow model from the workflow description in LLM4Workflow: